-Non-GAAP net earnings and non-GAAP net earnings per diluted share exclude the net impact of certain litigation settlements; the impact of discrete tax benefits recorded as excess tax deductions for stock-based compensation; acquisition-related costs related to our acquisitions of Venture Products and CMW, including charges incurred related to certain purchase accounting adjustments and integration and transaction costs; and management actions, including charges incurred for inventory write-downs related to the Toro underground wind down.
+Adjusted net earnings for fiscal 2022 were \$444.2 million, or \$4.20 per diluted share, compared to \$392.7 million, or \$3.62 per diluted share, in fiscal 2021, an increase of 16.0 percent per diluted share.
+Adjusted net earnings and adjusted net earnings per diluted share exclude the net impact of certain litigation settlements, the impact of discrete tax benefits recorded as excess tax deductions for stock-based compensation, and acquisition-related costs for our acquisition of Intimidator.
 Reconciliations of non-GAAP financial measures to the most directly comparable reported U.S. GAAP financial measures are included in the section titled "Non-GAAP Financial Measures" within this MD&A.